METATARSAL BONES ANATOMY

 FOURTH METATARSAL BONE

-The fourth metatarsal bone is smaller than the third metatarsal bone and articulates with the cuboid bone.
+The fourth metatarsal bone is smaller than the third metatarsal bone and articulates with your cuboid bone.

 Base